 When finally completed, China's Three Gorges Dam will tower 607 feet in the air and weigh more than forty Great Pyramids; along with China's Great Wall, it will constitute of the two man-made objects visible from the moon.

-A 2000 Ford Taurus gets dissected to demonstrate the evolution of the automobile's major systems.
+A 2000 Ford Taurus gets dissected to demonstrate the evolution of the automobile's major systems; automotive historians and experts describe how cars have evolved and explain major advances.

 The world's first underground railway holds London together.